St. Benedict's Preparatory School: Athletics

 The St. Benedict's Preparatory School Gray Bees, compete in 12 interscholastic sports: water polo, cross country running, soccer, swimming, fencing, wrestling, basketball, indoor track, crew, golf, baseball, and outdoor track.
 The school has produced several notable athletes including an Olympic gold medalist.
 School colors are garnet and gray.

 The cross country running team won the all-group state championship in 1921 and the Prep title in nine times from 1922 to 1931.
-The program's nine state group titles are tied for sixth-most in the state.
+The program's nine state group titles are tied for seventh-most in the state.

-The track team won the indoor track Non-Public state championship in six times from 1922 to 1927 and seven times from 1931 to 1937.
+The track team won the winter/indoor track Non-Public state championship in six times from 1922 to 1927 and seven times from 1931 to 1937.
 The 13 state group titles won by the program are ranked fourth in the state.

-The track team won the Non-Public Group A spring track state championship in 1949.
+The track team won the Non-Public Group A spring / outdoor track state championship in 1949.

 The wrestling team won the Non-Public Group B North state sectional championship in 1980 (as co-champion), 1984, 1985, 1987, and 1989 to 1991.
 The team won the Non-public Group B state title in 1987 and 1989 to 1991.

 The fencing team won the overall state championship in 1990.

 St. Benedict's basketball team, coached by Mark Taylor since 2011, consistently ranks as one of the top high-school basketball teams in the United States among USA Today High School Boys' Basketball Super 25. and is part of what The New York Times calls the "NBA pipeline".
 In 2013, the basketball team was ranked fifth in ESPN's top 25, losing to Montverde Academy in the ESPN Rise National Championship.

 The soccer team won the Non-Public Group B state championship in 1982 (against runner-up Mater Dei High School in the finals of the tournament), 1987 (vs. Mater Dei), 1989 (vs. Eustace Preparatory School) and 1990 (vs. St. Augustine Preparatory School).
 The 1982 team finished the season with an 18-3-1 record after coming back from a 2–0 deficit to win the Parochial B state title with a 3–2 win against Mater Dei in the championship game at Mercer County Park.
 The 2006 boys' soccer team finished the season with a 20–0 record, and was ranked first in the nation in the NSCAA/adidas National Rankings.
 A 4–1 win against the Pennington School in the 2011 Prep A championship gave St. Benedict's a perfect 24–0 season, its 23rd consecutive Prep A title and its seventh spot as the top-ranked high school soccer team in the nation by ESPN/Rise, having previously been recognized as national champion in 1990, 1997–98, 2001, 2005–06 and repeating in 2011–2012 and 2012–2013.
 Numerous alumni of the soccer program have become world-renowned players.